-Covid-19 update: Islington Council has produced a We’re here to help leaflet with Covid-19 public health information on one side and fiancial and work-related support information on the other.
+Islington Council has produced a Here to Help leaflet with Covid-19 public health information on one side and fiancial and work-related support information on the other (see downloads).

-You can also use the guidance for Continuing Professional Development and revalidation purposes.
+You can also use the guidance for CPD and revalidation purposes.

 Islington CAB offers residents free independent and confidential advice.
-Its trained and friendly staff provide information and help to sort out a range of problems including:
+The trained staff provide information to help to sort out a range of problems including:

 t: 020 7561 3685